You’ve probably heard the term phantom pregnancy before. But do you know what it is and how it happens?

 Your vet will probably confirm a pregnancy using ultrasound or palpation, but these aren’t accurate until after the 25th day of term.
 By this stage, the symptoms of a phantom pregnancy have usually disappeared.

-If you’d like your vet to confirm a pregnancy before the 25th day of term, ask them to do a blood test.
+If you’d like your vet to confirm a pregnancy before the 25th day of term, ask your vet to do a blood test.

 What should I do if my dog’s having a phantom pregnancy?